Years-long dream cruise finally sets sail - KESQ

 But it’s been far from easy.
 “I’ve aged 15 years in six months.
 I feel like I just gave birth to a baby,” Petterson said.

+As of Tuesday, Villa Vie Odyssey appears to be anchored off the coast of Belfast, according to marine tracking website Vesselfinder.

+“We will stay in the general Belfast area until the final administrative paperwork is signed off,” Petterson told CNN.

-Petterson had previously blamed the delay on a longer than usual certification process.
+Petterson had previously blamed its delayed departure on a longer than usual certification process.
 The ship, formerly the Braemar, was constructed in 1993 but has been held to the standards of a new vessel, Petterson said.

 The ship went through its final sea trials earlier this month and had been waiting for coast guard clearance, which it finally received a few days ago.